rustbridge/website/organizing/chapter.md

 RustBridge project.
 This connects you closer with the RustBridge team, but also the Rust project as a whole.
 You will receive support where we can give it, and at the very least your workshops will gain more exposure.
-You will also get a public and private discussion channel on our [Discord](rbdiscord).
+You will also get a public and private discussion channel on our [Discord][rbdiscord].

 ## Starting a chapter